Should You Get a Prenup? We Vote Yes

 "The act of discussing and negotiating a prenup gives engaged couples a platform with which to open up in-depth communication about important topics they may not have touched on before," says family lawyer Julia Rodgers, CEO of HelloPrenup.
 "Many couples find that through the process of negotiating a prenup, they learn about one another's needs, boundaries, and life goals.
 This structured inquiry into planning the future of their relationship leads both partners to a deeper understanding of one another."
-If you're asking the question of should I get a prenup, we've laid out several scenarios that may speak to you.

 One of you is wealthier or has assets that are expected to appreciate.